-I am using ubuntu and gnome-do and have in my gnome-do some bad shortcuts ( they even have a grey X icon ) that i cant figure out how to delete from the list.
-I thought gnome do has some cache but its been a while and they are still there :(
+I am using Ubuntu and GNOME Do and have some bad shortcuts (they even have a grey X icon ) that I can't figure out and delete from the list.

 Maybe you have created shortcuts by some menu/shortcut editor, in my case is alacarte.
 I found that when I remove shortcuts from menu by alacarte, it does not remove .desktop file in ~/.local/share/applications/ but only set flag hidden=True which gnome-do somehow does not recognize this so it still display that shortcut.
 So make sure that .desktop file was deleted along with removing ~/.local/share/gnome-do/ directory